jmtritch/COSMOS22-Cluster13/5-data_storage_and_analysis/README.md

 </p>

 ### WEEK 2
 During the second week, Group 7 learned about database structure using SQLite and created a database to store sensor, GPS, and timestamp data.
 We also decided on using serial with Group 6 to transfer the data.
-Sebastian started working on transferring the data from serial to the database using Python.
-Dorothy and Tanmayi decided on Plotly Dash as the library for the dashboard and planned out the layout of the dashboard.
-Claire and Alex started to learn Python to create models and Claire delved into exploratory data analysis and started learning about K-means clustering, linear regression, and goodness of fit for our data analysis.
-Meanwhile, Alex set up the server with the Linux OS.
+We started working on transferring the data from serial to the database using Python.
+The dashboard team decided on Plotly Dash as the library for the dashboard and planned out the layout.
+Other members started to learn Python to create models and delved into exploratory data analysis and started learning about K-means clustering, linear regression, and goodness of fit for our data analysis.
+We also set up the server with the Linux OS.

 <img align = "left" src="https://user-images.githubusercontent.com/69954364/182485000-e2959fa7-6cc1-4af6-9022-d39418299fca.png" width="58%" style="margin:20px 0px"/>
 <img align = "right" src="https://user-images.githubusercontent.com/69954364/182659949-eea206db-a29f-4eb1-8e14-8611bc46806f.jpeg" width="38%" />